Moon4K-Dev/Moon4K-HE/README.md

 * Testing a hypothetical custom server for Moon4K (mainly for acc and profile shit, I am NOT planning on doing multiplayer as of right now!)

+* Also I will not be making a repo for Yotsuki (the server for Moon4K) until it's in a stage of development where it works at least half way (basically no repo until profile stuff)

 * 4-key rhythm game originally made by basically three people

 * But now remade in C++.